vladamon/aroundhome/README.md

 ```

 Your client app will run on the http://localhost:3000 (or some other port if this is taken).
 From there you can start playing with the app :)

+Your local server will run on the http://localhost:8000

 Happy using experience!